jsuarezruiz/TemplateUI/README.md

 To update the documentation, you must submit a  Pull Request adding or updating the existing markdowns.

+## Feedback or Requests

+Use GitHub [Issues](https://github.com/jsuarezruiz/TemplateUI/issues) for bug reports and feature requests.

 ## Principles

 * Principle #1: Kept TemplateUI simple.